 - Site URL Redirecting – In certain cases your WordPress address URI may have been reset.
 Or, you may have changed your WordPress address URI and can still access the login page, but cannot login or access the database.

 - Issues with your URL Options – In some situations, your site can be seen from inside your domain, but not outside.

 If you suspect that any of the above reasons may be the cause of your difficulties logging into WordPress, then visit the WordPress help page below for possible solutions:

 Additionally, check the ‘Tutorials’ section below or see the additional resources links in this tutorial:

 Now that you know about different methods to regain access to your WordPress admin area, click on the link below to view the next section of our WordPress Troubleshooting Guide.

 To learn what to do if you are experiencing WordPress errors related to plugins, see the tutorial below:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been certified, tested, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked from this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the products and services offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been certified, tested, or reviewed by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, reviewed, or advertised on this site.